-5.3.2.4 Carriage Bearing Assembly Replacement - The procedure for replacing the carriage bearing assembly is as follows:
+5.3.2.4 Carriage Bearing Assembly Replacement

-1. Examine the bearing for a groove running around the outer diameter of the tire.
-If the groove is absent (Figure 5-5a), insert the bearing into the bearing pocket, with the widest machined surface of the bearing toward the threaded hole in the pocket.
-If the groove is present (Figure 5-5b), insert the bearing into the bearing pocket, with the groove nearest the threaded hole.
+- 1. Examine the bearing (P/N 12-11475) for a groove running around the outer diameter of the tire.
+If the groove is absent (Figure 5-4a), insert the bearing into the bearing pocket with the widest machined surface of the bearing toward the threaded hole in the pocket.
+If the groove is present (Figure 5-4b), insert the bearing into the bearing pocket with the groove nearest the threaded hole. - 2.
+Insert the bearing shaft into the threaded pocket hole and through the center hole in the bearing. - 3.
+Turn the 3/8-inch bearing shaft nut just a few turns to start the shaft threads into the pocket hold threads.
+Do not tighten the shaft at this time. - 4.
+Insert the bushing on the other end of the shaft and replace the retaining nut.